 The toll from Hurricane Katrina in 2005, the worst natural disaster in U.S. history, totaled a reported $108 billion.
 Hurricane Irene, which hammered the Northeast just over a year ago, left up to $20 billion worth of destruction in its wake.
 The costs associated with Sandy could still be higher.
-Across seven states, nearly 284,000 homes valued at almost $88 billion were at risk from the storm, real-estate tracking firm CoreLogic said on Saturday.
-Eqecat, Inc., a catastrophe-modeling company, estimated that the storm could result in economic losses between $10 and $20 billion, with insurers facing costs between $5 billion and $10 billion.
-Insurers' tab for Katrina, by contrast, ran to nearly $47 billion.
+Across seven states, nearly 284,000 homes valued at almost $88 billion were at risk from the storm, real-estate tracking firm CoreLogic said on Monday/Saturday.
+And Eqecat, Inc., a catastrophe-modeling company, estimated that insurers could face total costs between $5 billion and $10 billion.

-The superstorm, reclassified from a hurricane to a post-tropical cyclone, made landfall around 8 p.m. on the New Jersey coastline near Atlantic City, but its effects were felt across some 15 states and the District of Columbia, including a hard-hit 10-state swath that is reportedly home to about 20 percent of the country’s population and accounts for about 15 percent of the U.S. economy.
-The damage wrought by the immense storm surge and hurricane-force winds left more than 8 million without power, according to the Department of Energy.
-By early Wednesday, more than 6 million people were still suffering outages.
-At least 62 people were killed.
+The superstorm, reclassified from a hurricane to a post-tropical cyclone, made landfall around 8 p.m. on the New Jersey coastline near Atlantic City, but its effects were felt across 10 states and the District of Columbia, areas that are home to about 20 percent of the country’s population and reportedly account for about 15 percent of the U.S. economy.
+The damage wrought by the immense storm surge and hurricane-force winds left some 8 million without power, according to the Department of Energy.
+At least 16 people were killed.

 In New York City, the Brooklyn-Battery Tunnel and critical portions of the subway system flooded, potentially forcing an extended shutdown of a mass transit network that transports more than 5 million passengers a day.
 “The New York City subway system is 108 years old, but it has never faced a disaster as devastating as what we experienced last night,” Metropolitan Transportation Authorty chairman Joseph J. Lhota said in a statement released overnight, adding that, “our employees have never faced a challenge like the one that confronts us now.”

 The New York Stock Exchange, the Nasdaq stock market and the BATS electronic exchange are all closed again Tuesday, as is the bond market.
-The last time the NYSE suffered an unplanned closure was after the 9/11 attacks back in 2001.
-The last time weather forced the exchange to close was Hurricane Gloria in 1985, and the exchange hadn’t been shut multiple days due to weather since 1888.
-The NYSE plans to resume normal trading on Wednesday – an important day for traders as it’s the last day of the month, and marks the end of the fiscal year for mutual funds.
-"Our building and systems were not damaged and our people have been working diligently to ensure that we have a smooth opening tomorrow," Duncan Niederauer, the CEO of exchange operator NYSE Euronext said in a statement Tuesday.
+The last time the NYSE suffered an unplanned closure was after the 9/11 attacks back in 2001, and the exchange hadn’t been shut multiple days due to weather since 1888.

 Transportation: Travel in the Northeast all but stopped as highways, railways and airports were closed.
-As of Wednesday morning, more than 19,500 flights had been canceled for Sunday, Monday and Tuesday, according to tracking site FlightAware.com.
+As of Monday afternoon, more than 13,700 flights had been canceled for Sunday, Monday and Tuesday, according to tracking site FlightAware.com.
 Amtrak canceled all service in the Northeast Corridor through Tuesday and freight rail giant CSX shut down its East Coast train network from Richmond, Virginia to Albany, New York.
-The Port of New York and New Jersey was also shut down, and trucking company YRC Worldwide reportedly also halted operations in the region.
+The Port of New York and New Jersey was also shut down, and trucking companies such as Ryder and YRC

 Energy: The storm also threatened five crude oil refineries and one gas oil refinery along the East Coast.
 The U.S. Department of Energy said Monday afternoon that just over a quarter of the 1.17 million barrels a day in refining capacity had been shut down.
 But analysts said that any spike in gas prices would likely be temporary and the lost production should be largely offset by the reduction in road traffic due to the storm, according to John Kilduff of Again Capital in Platts Oilgram News.
 “Over the years, these disruptions are usually bearish for oil and refined products, but equities can get a lift due to the fact that the necessary rebuilding and replacement of vehicles can be somewhat stimulative,” Kilduff said.

-Economic Data: The hurricane also disrupted economic and corporate earnings releases, and it is likely to distort data about the economy over the coming weeks.
-The much anticipated October jobs report, due to be released on Friday morning – just four days before the presidential election – won't be affected, the Labor Department said.
-On the other hand, the Conference Board pushed back the release of its consumer confidence index from Tuesday to Thursday.
-And dozens of companies including Avon, Delphi, Hertz, Hess, McGraw-Hill, Office Depot and Time Warner rescheduled their quarterly earnings announcements.
+The hurricane also disrupted economic and corporate earnings releases, and it is likely to distort data about the economy over the coming weeks.
+The much anticipated October jobs report, due to be released on Friday morning – just four days before the presidential election – might still be affected, though reports indicated that the Labor Department still intends to put out the numbers as scheduled.
+On the other hand, the Conference Board delayed the release of its consumer confidence update.
+Companies including Avon, Delphi, Hertz, Hess, McGraw-Hill, Office Depot and Time Warner rescheduled their quarterly earnings announcements.